Points of Pride

 - Becker College’s education program was recognized by College Database as a “top college for teacher education” on its “Top Colleges in Massachusetts: Shaping the Next Generation” list.

-- Ranked #1 among private undergraduate nursing programs in Massachusetts, with a 2014 97 percent NCLEX pass rate for prelicensure nursing graduates.
-First-time NCLEX-RN pass rate consistently exceeds state and national rates.
+- In 2014, Becker College achieved a 97 percent NCLEX pass rate for prelicensure nursing graduates.
+The first-time NCLEX-RN pass rate among Becker graduates consistently exceeds state and national rates.

 - Game Design: